 Human activity is increasing in the Arctic marine environment due to climate change.
 To help the most vulnerable areas, the Global Marine Program of IUCN, along with partners, is convening a series of workshops aimed at enhancing ecosystem-based management and identifying biologically or ecologically important or vulnerable habitats.
 Burgerbukta, a bay in Svalbard, Norway, is being managed for ecosystem protection.

 Oil Samples in the Gulf

-Oceana’s Pacific Science Director Jeff Short, an environmental chemist who formerly worked for NOAA on the Exxon Valdez spill, collects samples of mousse oil in the Gulf of Mexico from the Deepwater Horizon spill.
-The sample will be analyzed by Dr. Ed Overton at LSU to establish the chemical profile of the oil.
-The resulting “fingerprint” will help determine the origin of other samples.
+An environmental chemist collects samples of oil in the Gulf of Mexico from the Deepwater Horizon spill.
+The resulting chemical “fingerprint” of the oil will help determine the origin of other samples.

 J. Short, Oceana, and S. Senner, Ocean Conservancy

 Melissa Frey, Encyclopedia of Life (EOL) Rubenstein Fellow, examines a Pacific oyster (Crassostrea gigas) on a chilly day in Sidney, British Columbia.
 In addition to holding an EOL Fellowship, Melissa is a Research Associate at the Royal BC Museum, where she continues to engage in taxonomic studies.

 Encyclopedia of Life